-Harsh Truth #5: Calling Daughter Princess Isn’t Necessarily Helpful
+Harsh Truth #5: Calling Your Daughter “Princess” Isn’t Necessarily Helpful

 Using “princess” as a pet name might feel natural for some fathers, particularly when their daughter is the super-glittery rainbow and unicorn type.
-Unfortunately, the term and all of its connotation might affect a girls ability to succeed in life.
+Unfortunately, the term and all its connotation might affect a girl’s ability to succeed in life.

 The upshot?
-Consider a study that found girls who were just as skilled and capable at mathematics and science rarely chose those fields because they lacked confidence that they could achieve.
+Consider that one study found girls who were just as skilled and capable at mathematics and science rarely chose those fields because they lacked confidence that they could achieve in them.
 That’s awful.
 So, maybe choose a better pet name.

 Harsh Truth #6: Daughters Masturbate Too

 Both little boys and little girls will touch their genitals for comfort and/or pleasure.
 It’s just a fact of life.
-Some fathers may find this behavior in daughters particularly disturbing because it seems somehow more indecent.
+Some fathers may find this behavior in daughters particularly disturbing.
 But the worst thing a dad can do is get freaked out or angry about his daughter’s masturbation.

 There’s a good reason for not calling out masturbation.
 For one thing, it can cause a kid to touch themselves even more because it increases the curiosity about an apparently super important or shameful part of their body.
 And when the pleasure of masturbation is associated with shame, that can set a child up for a life of complications.